-A dedicated component (4) addresses Awareness raising, knowledge management and communication.
-Whilst this provides the cornerstone for capturing and disseminating lessons learned, other project components directly contribute to knowledge management mechanisms and dissemination of lessons learned from local to national
+A dedicated component (4) addresses Awareness raising, knowledge management and M & E. Whilst this provides the cornerstone for capturing and disseminating lessons learned, other project components directly contribute to knowledge management mechanisms and dissemination of lessons learned from local to national and to international levels (see table below).